 Departing Mercedes driver Valtteri Bottas (also on Mediums) was a further half a tenth adrift in third.

-Practice 1 - Italian
+Result Free practice 1 - Italian

 |Results are being loaded...|